-Overall conclusion is: the project was a challenge for all involved persons regarding the special circumstances by COVID19, but it was nevertheless successfully completed.
-Some of the project outcomes have already been integrated in the teaching programs and will be freely accessible for the public by the project homepage.
+Overall conclusion is: the project was a challenge for all involved persons regarding the special circumstances, but it was nevertheless successfully completed.
+Some of the project outcomes have already been integrated in the teaching programs and will be freely accessible for the public.
 Students and academic staff were able to gain new experiences and expand their knowledge through the project work.
 The project certainly represents a starting point with regard to digitalization and in cooperation with the partners and network of the universities the topic will certainly be deepened in the future.
+The project coordinators thank all students and academic staff for their contributions and motivation.